What Not to Do When Dealing with Grief: Common Mistakes

 ● Avoiding Support Systems

 Some people choose to isolate themselves during their grieving process.
 They may feel like no one understands their pain or that they don’t want to burden others with their emotions.
 However, reaching out for support is crucial.
-Talk to friends, family, or a grief and loss coach like myself.
+Talk to friends, family, or a grief and loss coach like me.
 Surrounding yourself with supportive people who can listen and offer comfort can make a significant difference.
 Don’t hesitate to seek professional help if needed.

 ● Setting Unrealistic Expectations